corda/corda-settler/README.md

 interface type.

 Settlement can either be on-ledger or off-ledger.
-For on-ledger we can specify cash states from which issuers are acceptable.
-For off-ledger, there will be only one option for now: Ripple network settlement.
+For on-ledger we can specify token states from which issuers are acceptable.
+Note, that this is not implemented in this project.
+For off-ledger, there will be only one option for now: XRP settlement.
 Different implementations can be used for each method.
+The settler CorDapp is settlement rail agnostic.
+To add support for more rails just add a CorDapp that sub-classes the payment flow and adds settlement instructions for that settlement type.

 In addition.
 I'll create a flow which allows the parties to the obligation to add settlement instructions.
 For now, this flow will start